DragonSpit/HPCsharp/README.md

 ## Better .Sum() in Four Ways ##
-HPCsharp provides a higher performance, more capable .Sum(), supporting all numeric data types, using SIMD/SSE instructions, avoiding overflow exceptions, and more accurate algorithms for float and double arrays.
+HPCsharp provides a higher performance, more capable .Sum(), supporting all numeric data types, using SIMD/SSE instructions, avoiding overflow exceptions, and more accurate Kahan/Neumaier summation algorithms for float and double arrays.
 For more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/

 The table below compares performance (in Giga/second) of Linq.AsParallel().Sum() and HPCsharp.Sum().